Below is a selected listing of scholarships for engineering and computer science students.

 For EECS undergraduate or graduate students that have or consider themselves to have, a visible or invisible disability.

-For EECS graduate and undergraduate students that have received an honorable discharge, or are in good standing with his/her branch of service.
+For EECS graduate and undergraduate students that have received an honorable discharge or are in good standing with their branch of service.

 Designed to assist students of Hispanic heritage obtain a college degree.

-Designed to enhance and achieve the potential of Latino students pursuing degrees in engineering, math and science.
-Merit-based and need-based scholarships are awarded, in the amount of $1,000 - $5,000, to deserving Latino/a high school graduating seniors, undergraduate students, and graduate students who demonstrate both significant motivation and aptitude for a career in science, technology, engineering or mathematics.
+Designed to enhance and achieve the potential of Latino students pursuing degrees in engineering, math, and science.
+Merit-based and need-based scholarships are awarded, in the amount of $1,000 to $5,000, to deserving Latino/a high school graduating seniors, undergraduate students, and graduate students who demonstrate both significant motivation and aptitude for a career in science, technology, engineering or mathematics.

 Recognizes outstanding undergraduate female students studying computer science or related field.
 Consists of a $10,000 award paid once with no strings attached, a Creative Cloud membership, an Adobe Research mentor, and an internship at Adobe.

 For high school seniors, undergraduate students, and graduate students of any major; must be enrolled in the next academic year.